amostafa147/dsc30-2024-ss2/syllabus.md

 We will be using several websites this quarter.
 Here's what they're all used for:

-- [Course Website](https://dsc-courses.github.io/dsc30-2023-fa/): where all content will be posted.
+- [Course Website](https://dsc-courses.github.io/dsc30-2024-wi/): where all content will be posted.
-- [EdStem](https://edstem.org/us/courses/47850/discussion/): discussion forum where all announcements will be sent, and where all student-staff and student-student communication will occur.
+- [EdStem](https://edstem.org/us/courses/51684/discussion/): discussion forum where all announcements will be sent, and where all student-staff and student-student communication will occur.
 You should be automatically added to EdStem.
-- [Gradescope](https://www.gradescope.com/courses/634399): where all assignments are submitted and all grades live.
+- [Gradescope](https://www.gradescope.com/courses/696707): where all assignments are submitted and all grades live.
 You should be automatically added to Gradescope; let us know if that's not the case.
 - [Autograder](https://autograder.ucsd.edu): where all OH tickets will be created and solved.
-- [Zybooks](https://learn.zybooks.com/zybook/UCSDDSC30LangloisFall2023): our class textbook where most reading will come from.
+- [Zybooks](https://learn.zybooks.com/zybook/UCSDDSC30LangloisWinter2023): our class textbook where most reading will come from.
   - Sign in or create an account at learn.zybooks.com
-  - Enter zyBook code: UCSDDSC30LangloisFall2023
+  - Enter zyBook code: UCSDDSC30LangloisWinter2023  (I asked to change it to 2024 though)
   - Subscribe
 - [Java reference tutorial (by Paul N. Hilfinger)](https://inst.eecs.berkeley.edu/~cs61b/fa17/materials/book1/java.pdf): Supplementary material.
 - [Head First Java, 2nd edition](https://www.rcsdk12.org/cms/lib/NY01001156/Centricity/Domain/4951/Head_First_Java_Second_Edition.pdf): Supplementary material.